-- Newly Hired Medical Specialists.
+1. Newly Hired Medical Specialists.
 A medical specialist hired into an insurance eligible position must make his/her benefit elections by their initial effective date of coverage as defined in this Chapter, Section 5C.
 Insurance eligible medical specialists will automatically be enrolled in basic life coverage.
-If medical specialists eligible for a full Employer Contribution do not choose a health plan administrator and a primary care clinic by their initial effective date, they will be enrolled in a Benefit Level Two clinic (or Level One, if available) that meets established access standards in the health plan with the largest number of Benefit Level One and Two clinics in the county of the medical specialist's residence at the beginning of the insurance year. - 2.
-Eligibility Changes.
-Medical specialists who become eligible for a full Employer Contribution must make their benefit elections within thirty (30) calendar days of becoming eligible.
-If medical specialists do not choose a health plan administrator and a primary care clinic within this thirty (30) day timeframe, they will be enrolled in a Benefit Level Two clinic (or Level One if available) that meets established access standards in the health plan with the largest number of Benefit Level One and Two clinics in the county of the medical specialist's residence at the beginning of the insurance year.
+If medical specialists eligible for a full Employer Contribution do not choose a health plan administrator and a primary care clinic by their initial effective date, they will be enrolled in a Benefit Level Two clinic (or Level One, if available) that meets established access standards in the health plan with the largest number of Benefit Level One and Two clinics in the county of the medical specialist's residence at the beginning of the insurance year.
+If an employee does not choose a health plan administrator and primary care clinic by their initial effective date, but was previously covered as a dependent immediately prior to their initial effective date, they will be defaulted to the plan administrator and primary care clinic in which they were previously enrolled.